edsonlourenco/pyspark_ml_examples/README.md

-# spark_ml_examples
+# Machine Learning examples for Apache Spark in PySpark

-Spark Machine Learning Examples
+The examples of this repo are using https://github.com/edsonlourenco/public_datasets as data source.